-EROSIC ON AND SEDIMENT CONTR ROL additional erosion and sediment control measures for construction of wells and pipelines on slopes >10% a surface water monitoring program designed to detect impacts from sediment runoff into waters identification of remedial actions required to ensure compliance with the conditions of the environmental authority.
+EROSIO N AND SEDIMENT CONTR ROL additional erosion and sediment control measures for construction of wells and pipelines on slopes >10% a surface water monitoring program designed to detect impacts from sediment runoff into waters identification of remedial actions required to ensure compliance with the conditions of the environmental authority.
 The Contractor's Erosion and Sediment Control Plan must include a site layout showing all Erosion and Sediment Control structures.
 This plan must be used throughout construction and through to final handover of the site to ensure no erosion or offsite sedimentation occurs.
 The layout plan must be available onsite at all times and kept current to reflect the changing conditions of the site through construction and handover phases.
-Proposed changes to the Contractor's Erosion and Sediment Control Plan must be submitted for approval to the Australia Pacific LNG Environmental Representative.
+Proposed changes to the Contractor's Erosion and Sediment Control Plan must be submitted for approval to the Australia Pacific LNG Environmental Representative prior to implementation (except for emergency measures to prevent environmental harm).
 The Contractor must implement all requirements of the Erosion and Sediment Control Plan as approved.
-6.3 Sediment Basins In the event sediment basins are required, they should be designed to hold the runoff generated in a 1 year ARI 24-hour duration rainfall event.
-The spillway outlets on the sediment basins must discharge the peak flows for the critical duration 100 years ARI storm event and the embankments must be constructed with compacted material and grassed to minimise the risk of erosion if overtopped.
-20 business days prior to construction The Contractor must develop and submit to the Australia Pacific LNG Environmental Representative for approval at least 20 business days prior to construction (or commencement of operation where the sediment basin was not constructed by the Contractor) a detailed procedure for dewatering sediment basins including but not limited to: • Water quality limits for discharge Requirements for discharge valves to be locked closed when dewatering is not occurring Requirements for dewatering activities to be continually supervised Details of all sediment basins the Contractor is responsible for Detail of types and dose rate of flocculants proposed to be used Description of methodology for application of flocculants Description of measures to prevent erosion at discharge locations Detail of equipment that will be held onsite to enable sediment pond operation, including flocculation, testing and dewatering Sampling and analysis including access and sample points Monitoring and inspection The Contractors sediment basin designs and dewatering procedure must be submitted to the Australia Pacific LNG Environmental Representative for approval as part of the Contractor's Erosion and Sediment Control Plan.
-6.4 Sediment basins should be constructed on the downhill side of major facility sites and temporary accommodation facilities At all times 6.5 Not used 1
+6.3 Sediment Basins In the event sediment basins are required, they should be designed by a suitably qualified person in accordance with the International Erosion Control Association Best Practice Erosion and Sediment Control manual 2008.
+20 business days prior to The Contractor must develop and submit to the Australia Pacific LNG Environmental Representative for approval at least 20 business days prior to construction (or commencement of operation where the sediment basin was not constructed by the Contractor) a detailed procedure for dewatering sediment basins including but not limited to: • Water quality limits for discharge construction Requirements for discharge valves to be locked closed when dewatering is not occurring Requirements for dewatering activities to be continually supervised Details of all sediment basins the Contractor is responsible for Detail of types and dose rate of flocculants proposed to be used Description of methodology for application of flocculants Description of measures to prevent erosion at discharge locations Detail of equipment that will be held onsite to enable sediment pond operation, including flocculation, testing and dewatering Sampling and analysis including access and sample points Monitoring and inspection The Contractors sediment basin designs and dewatering procedure must be submitted to the Australia Pacific LNG Environmental Representative for approval as part of the Contractor's Erosion and Sediment Control Plan.
+6.4 Sediment basins should be located on the downhill side of major facility sites and temporary accommodation facilities.
+They must not be located in waterways or drainage features and where practical be placed above the 1 in 5 year ARI flood level and have suitable access for maintenance and de-silting.
+At all times 6.5 Not used